s-muhammadkamran/lang-chain/README.md

 # How To Configure

+## Clone the code using

+`git clone URL`

-## Create a Python virtual environment
+## Create a Python virtual environment at the root of cloned folder

 `python -m venv venv`